MajuSoler/travel-game_backend/README.md

-Back end for a group porject. <br>
+Back end for a group project. <br>
 For more information, check:<br>
 github.com/MajuSoler/travel-game